Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Aphrodite.md

 |       1        |      2       |  Instant  |   1 CT   | 2 Meters |

 Channel Eros, god of carnal love to confuse enemies around you.
-All enemies around you gain -1 to all attack rolls on you until your next turn.
+All enemies around you gain <mark style="background: #930000A6;">-1</mark> to all attack rolls on you until your next turn.

 ------------------
 <b><ins><i>Siphon Energy:</i></ins></b>